julianeugarten/julianeugarten/publications.md

 ## Valorization

+- In March 2023, I wrote a blogpost titled [Fanfictie over Griekse Mythologie: Oudheid van en voor Iedereen](https://www.weekvandeklassieken.nl/#/Blog).
+This post is part of the blog *Wegen naar Rome* (English: *Roads to Rome*) which is updated annually during the *Week van de Klassieken* (English: *Week of the Classics*).

-- In November 2022, [my project was featured](https://twitter.com/NL_Wetenschap/status/1590658361217150984) as part of the Anchoring Innovation Twitter-takeover of [NL_Wetenschap](https://twitter.com/NL_Wetenschap).
+- In November 2022, [my PhD-project was featured](https://twitter.com/NL_Wetenschap/status/1590658361217150984) as part of the Anchoring Innovation Twitter-takeover of [NL_Wetenschap](https://twitter.com/NL_Wetenschap).

 - From the start of the project until the autumn of 2022, I managed the social media presence and [blog for Impact & Fiction](https://impactandfiction.huygens.knaw.nl/).